Direct S3 Uploads vs Proxy Uploads: Performance Benchmarks & Implementation Guide

 Network topology dictates throughput ceilings.
 Proxy routing forces every byte through your application layer.
 The request lifecycle spans three hops: Client β†’ API Gateway β†’ App Server β†’ S3.

 Direct routing collapses this to a single hop: Client β†’ S3.
-The latency delta scales linearly with file size.
-Proxy architectures add ~50-200ms overhead per chunk due to context switching, stream piping, and garbage collection pauses.
+The latency delta scales with file size.
+Proxy architectures add 50–200ms overhead per chunk due to context switching, stream piping, and garbage collection pauses.

 Diagnostic Benchmark Steps:

-1. Deploy a baseline proxy endpoint streaming a 500MB payload to S3 via fs.createReadStream().pipe().
+1. Deploy a baseline proxy endpoint streaming a 500MB payload to S3 via stream.pipeline().

 3. Compare against a direct presigned PUT workflow using identical client hardware and network conditions.

 4. Observe API Gateway IntegrationLatency metrics.
-Proxy routing consistently triggers 504 Gateway Timeout at sustained concurrency >50.
+Proxy routing frequently triggers 504 Gateway Timeout at sustained concurrency above 50.

 Presigned URL Generation & Multipart Workflow

 Enterprise-scale transfers require strict cryptographic boundaries and parallel execution.
-AWS SDK v3 provides granular control over presigned POST policies and multipart orchestration.
+AWS SDK v3 provides granular control over presigned URL generation and multipart orchestration.

 Server-Side Presigned URL Generation (Node.js / TypeScript)